-The Board's recommendation on the requested departure(s) will be based on the departure's potential to help the project better meet these design guidelines priorities and achieve a better overall project design than could be achieved without the departure(s).
+The Board's recommendation on the requested departure is based on the departure's potential to help the project better meet these design guidelines priorities and achieve a better overall project design than could be achieved without the departure (s).
+The Board's recommendation will be reserved until the final Board meeting.

-At the time of the Recommendation meeting the following departure was requested:
+At the time of the FINAL Recommendation meeting, the following departure was requested: